Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Availability of Records

 The New York State Department of Health stores divorce certificates for divorces granted on or after January 1, 1963.
-For divorces that occurred before this date, only divorce decrees are available.
+For earlier divorces, the County Clerk’s Office where the divorce was granted is the only source for obtaining records.

 New York divorce records are not publicly accessible, reflecting the state’s commitment to the privacy of individuals during these often sensitive times.
 The confidentiality of these records ensures that the personal details and hardships experienced during the dissolution of a marriage are shielded from public scrutiny, providing a level of dignity and discretion to the involved parties.